 In December 2022, the Company filed a Certificate of Designation of Rights, Privileges, Preferences, and Restrictions with the Secretary of State of the State of Nevada to establish a new class of preferred shares, the Series V Preferred Stock, \$0.001 par value.
 The number of authorized shares of Series V Preferred Stock is 25,000,000 shares.
 Each share of Series V Preferred Stock is convertible into ten shares of Common Stock at any time from and after the first anniversary of the issuance date.
 Each share of Series V Preferred Stock will automatically be converted into ten fully paid and non-assessable shares of Common Stock on the second anniversary of the date on which the holder's shares of Series V Preferred Stock were issued.
 The Series V Class of Preferred Stock have a one-year lock-up and have a two times voting right which automatically expires in two years.
-The purchasers in the December 22 transaction agreed to enter into a voting agreement assigning their voting rights to Sabas Carrillo, the Company's Chief Executive Officer.

-In January 2023, the Company entered into Securities Purchase Agreements with certain investors, including Sabas Carrillo, the Company's Chief Executive Officer, Patty Chan, the Company's Interim Chief Financial Officer, James Miller, the Company's Chief Operating Officer, and Robert Baca, the Company's Interim Chief Legal Officer.
+In January 2023, the Company entered into Securities Purchase Agreements with certain investors, including Sabas Carrillo, the Company's Chief Executive Officer, Patty Chan, the Company's Chief Financial Officer, James Miller, the Company's Chief Operating Officer, and Robert Baca, the Company's Chief Legal Officer (the "Private Placement").
 Pursuant to the SPA, the Company issued (i) 14,071,431 shares of Series V Preferred Stock at \$0.14 per share which is equal to the closing share price of the Company's common stock on December 30, 2022 on an as-converted-to-common stock-basis of ten shares of common stock for each one share of Series V Preferred Stock or \$0.014 per share of common stock and (ii) 70,357,155 warrants to purchase up to 70,357,155 of common stock with an exercise price of \$0.028 or equivalent to two times the as-converted-to-common stock purchase price of \$0.014.
-The Company received total gross proceeds of \$1.97 million from the private placement transaction.
+The Company received total gross proceeds of \$1.97 million from the Private Placement.
+The purchasers in the Private Placement entered into a voting agreement to assign their voting rights to Sabas Carrillo, the Company's Chief Executive Officer.